libreswitch/ops/docs/layer3_user_guide.md

 ```

 ## ECMP
-ECMP capability in OpenSwitch is currently available for IPv4 subnets.
+ECMP capability in OpenSwitch is currently available for IPv4 and IPv6 routes.
 ECMP can be enabled/disabled at the system level.
 By default ECMP is enabled.

 To disable ECMP on OpenSwitch:
 ```